rbisdorff/Digraph3/docSphinx/tutorial.rst

 The actual rating procedure will rely on a complete ranking of the new decision actions as well ass the quantile class limits obtained from the corresponding bipolar valued outranking digraph.
 Two efficient and scalable ranking rules, the **Copeland** and its valued version, the **Netflows** rule may be used for this purpose.
 The *rankingRule* parameter allows to choose one of both.
 With *rankingRule='best'* (see Line 2 above) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).

-In this rating example, the Copeland rule appears to be the more appropriate ranking rule:
+In this rating example, the Copeland rule appears to be the more appropriate ranking rule.

     >>> print('Ranking rule        :', nqr.rankingRule)
     Ranking rule        : Copeland
     >>> print('Actions ranking     :', nqr.actionsRanking)